andrew-johnson-4/SoftwareFlowcharts/README.md

 ## Limitations

-If something is wrong we welcome reports, however, due to procedural limitations we won't be accepting pull requests.
+If something is wrong we welcome reports.
+However, due to procedural limitations we won't be accepting pull requests.
 This repo is intended to be automatically generated as a build artifact linking backend scrapers to frontend documentation.